Dental Health and Behavior: Why Dental Care Is So Important

 - Increased or decreased activity

-- Increased avoidance of hot or cold surfaces
+- Increased avoidance of hot or cold surfaces (OR, seeking out cold surfaces!)

 - Increased avoidance of touching or handling